Can You Have Too Many Electrolytes?

 Another drink that shouldn’t be considered a hydration option, alcohol, causes the body to remove liquids at an accelerated rate.
 This raises the possibility of electrolyte imbalance and cuts their effectiveness.

-Keep Electrolytes Balanced with DripDrop ORS
+Keep Electrolytes Balanced with DripDrop

 Electrolyte imbalance can have a wide range of debilitating effects on the body.
 However, for the most part, these imbalances are secondary issues caused by preexisting conditions.
 This makes those imbalances rare, and as for an everyday diet, there’s little reason to worry about taking on too many electrolytes.